Liaison Office

 Upon acceptance of the paper, the corresponding author is required to submit the final accepted version of the manuscript via the submission web site.

 1) Submit the final accepted version of the manuscript, including title page, abstract, text, and figure legends in Word, and tables in Word or Excel.
 Prepare the figures in separate files.
-Figures must be compiled in JPEG or TIF format and in high resolution suitable for printing: electronic files of photographs and illustrations should be at a resolution of 600 dpi or higher at the size to be printed, those of line drawings should be 1200 dpi or higher.
-In addition to the web site submission system, the Editor-in-Chief may ask for hard copy versions of the manuscript when this is necessary for confirmation of aspects of the manuscript.
+Figures must be compiled in JPEG or TIFF format and in high resolution suitable for printing: electronic files of photographs and illustrations should be at a resolution of 600 dpi or higher at the size to be printed, those of line drawings should be 1200 dpi or higher.

 Manuscript style